The Library of The Jewish Theological Seminary

 The Library of The Jewish Theological Seminary is the premier research library for Judaica and Hebraica in the Western Hemisphere.
-The Library's holdings consist of more than 400,000 volumes, which represent all areas of Judaica, Hebraica, and related subjects, and reflect the geographic diversity of Jewish settlement throughout history.
+The Library's holdings consist of more than 425,000 volumes, which represent all areas of Judaica, Hebraica, and related subjects, and reflect the geographic diversity of Jewish settlement throughout history.
 The Library is renowned for its strengths in Bible and biblical commentary, rabbinics, and mysticism, with materials from France, Germany, Italy, Persia, Spain, and Yemen, among other countries.
-As the largest repository of Hebrew manuscripts in the Western Hemisphere, The Library serves as a worldwide center for scholarly research.
+As the largest repository of Hebrew manuscripts in the world, The Library serves as a global center for scholarly research.

 The Library's collections consist of items from the 10th to the 21st centuries in a wide variety of formats.
 Manuscripts, printed books, periodicals, archival papers, sound recordings, microfilms, videos, DVDs, electronic databases, musical scores, photographs, prints, maps, ketubbot, megillot, slides, greeting cards, postcards, micrographs, and broadsides are found on its shelves and website.

 Through its active digitization program, The Library is making its collections available to an ever-wider range of users over the web.
-The Library website is a gateway to many different resources, including:
+The Library's website is a gateway to many different resources, including:

-Circulation privileges are granted to students, faculty, and staff of JTS; students, faculty, and staff of Columbia University; and faculty and students from other institutions with which JTS has a consortium agreement.
+- The Reading Room will be open to the public.
+Retrieval of materials from the offsite facility will be available for free to those with JTS borrowing privileges, including students, faculty, and staff of JTS; students, faculty, and staff of Columbia University; and faculty and students from other institutions with which JTS has a consortium agreement.
 JTS alumni can borrow materials at a reduced membership fee.
 Library membership is available to the general public.
-The Library also participates in interlibrary loans with libraries across the United States.

 - For the non-JTS community retrieval of materials from the off-site storage facility will be charged at cost.